-5.4.3 The largest and oldest trees in the Queen's Gardens are those at the northern end, including chestnuts and maples where their branches overhang the pavement on Katharine Street.
-Some of the trees have been planted as memorial trees.
+5.4.3 Some trees in Queens Gardens have been planted as memorial trees.
+The largest and oldest trees in the Queen's Gardens are those at the northern end, including chestnuts and maples where their branches overhang the pavement on Katharine Street.